-- 4.1 The National Planning Policy Framework (NPPF) identifies the overarching need for new housing and set out ways in which this can be achieved. - 4.2 Section 11 of the NPPF has regard to 'Making effective use of land' and states that "Planning policies and decisions should promote an effective use of land in meeting the need for homes and other uses, while safeguarding and improving the environment and ensuring safe and healthy living conditions". - 4.3 The London Plan currently has a target set for the delivery of 1,083 housing completions per annum in the Hillingdon borough of which 295 should be net housing completions on small sites (below 0.25 hectares in size). - 4.4 Policy H2 (Small sites) states that boroughs should also pro-actively support well-designed new homes on small sites and for London to deliver more of the housing it needs, small sites below 0.25 hectares in size must make a substantially greater contribution to new supply across the city.
-Therefore, increasing the rate of housing delivery from small sites is a strategic priority. - 4.5 The proposed construction of one new dwellinghouse would therefore, support the aims of the NPPF and London Plan which seek to make efficient use of underutilised land and buildings. - 4.6 Given the above information redeveloping the underutilised area to the side of no. 84 East Road should be acceptable in principle subject to other material planning considerations.
+4.1 The National Planning Policy Framework (NPPF) identifies the overarching need for new housing and set out ways in which this can be achieved.

+4.2 Section 11 of the NPPF has regard to 'Making effective use of land' and states that "Planning policies and decisions should promote an effective use of land in meeting the need for homes and other uses, while safeguarding and improving the environment and ensuring safe and healthy living conditions".

+4.3 The London Plan currently has a target set for the delivery of 1,083 housing completions per annum in the Hillingdon borough of which 295 should be net housing completions on small sites (below 0.25 hectares in size).

+4.4 Policy H2 (Small sites) states that boroughs should also pro-actively support well-designed new homes on small sites and for London to deliver more of the housing it needs, small sites below 0.25 hectares in size must make a substantially greater contribution to new supply across the city.
+Therefore, increasing the rate of housing delivery from small sites is a strategic priority.

+4.5 The proposed construction of one new dwellinghouse would therefore, support the aims of the NPPF and London Plan which seek to make efficient use of underutilised land and buildings.

+4.6 When assessing the previous application, the council referred to policy DMH6 (Garden and Backland Development) of the Local Plan: Part 2.
+Policy DMH6 states that there is a presumption against the loss of gardens due to the need to maintain local character, amenity space and biodiversity.
+In exceptional cases a limited scale of backland development may be acceptable, subject to the following criteria:

+- i) neighbouring residential amenity and privacy of existing homes and gardens must be maintained and unacceptable light spillage avoided; - ii) vehicular access or car parking should not have an adverse impact on neighbours in terms of noise or light.
+Access roads between dwellings and unnecessarily long access roads will not normally be acceptable; - iii) development on backland sites must be more intimate in mass and scale and lower than frontage properties; and - iv) features such as trees, shrubs and wildlife habitat must be retained or re-provided.

+4.7 In this instance the proposed dwelling would represent an infill development to the side of the property rather than a backland development making efficient use of an underutilised section of the site.
+Nevertheless, the applicant has taken on board the officer's comments and reduced the scale of the building so that it appears more intimate in mass and scale than the existing frontage properties.

+4.8 Given the above information, redeveloping the underutilised area to the side of no. 84 East Road should be acceptable in principle subject to other material planning considerations.